exequielrafaela/proton/README.md

 #PROTON
-*_Basic Fabric implementation usign Vagrant._*
+*_Proton is a Python Fabric based CM&D (Configuration Management & Deployment) Custom Tool._*

-*In this repo you'll find the Vagrant file and its python fabric provisioning file.
-Moreover, a fabfile.py with 4 declared roles (localhost, dev, stg, prod).
-You'll be able to generate shh keys and test them in a list of remote Servers.*
+*In this repo you'll find all the Proton project files.
+1st you'll be able to generate an provisioning user and it's shh keys to test them in a list of remote Servers.
+Afterwards you'll use any of the Proton Standard functions targeting your manually configured ServerList.*

 <p align="center">
   <b>Some Related Links:</b><br>